Mohiit70/HackHub/README.md

 2. Install the required dependencies listed in `requirements.txt`.
 3. Run the Flask application by executing `python app.py`.
 4. Access the application in your web browser at `http://localhost:5000`.

+## Contributing

+🎉 We welcome contributions to HackHub!
+To contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch: `git checkout -b feature/your-feature-name`
+3. Commit your changes: `git commit -m 'Add some feature'`
+4. Push to the branch: `git push origin feature/your-feature-name`
+5. Open a pull request.

+## Code of Conduct

+To maintain a respectful and inclusive community, we follow a [Code of Conduct](link-to-code-of-conduct).
+Please read and adhere to it.

+## License

+📝 This project is licensed under the Apache License 2.0.
+See the [LICENSE](link-to-license-file) file for details.

+## Explore More

+Begin your open-source journey and contribute effectively.